 I recommend a slight tweak to this recipe if you are serving to a baby or toddler.
 First, we want to eliminate the salt from their salmon patty.
 To do that, when you whizz the salmon in your food processor, hold back on the salt.
 Then, remove a large spoonful of the salmon (which will now be mousse-like in texture) and add it to a bowl along with some of the breadcrumbs (if you’ve removed about ¼ of the salmon for their patty, then add in about ¼ of the breadcrumbs) and mix together.
 Then form into a patty.
 After that, you can add the salt (a little less) into the food processor and whizz it into the salmon.
 Then you can carry on with the other 3 burgers as normal.
 You might want to fry little one’s patty in a separate small frying pan if you are worried you’ll get them mixed up.

 How to Serve to Babies & Toddlers

 The best thing to do with burgers for little ones is to serve them deconstructed.
-Slice their salmon patty and bun into finger-size strips, and serve alongside sticks of their favourite veggies.
+Slice their salmon patty in half horizontally and then cut the two patty halves into finger-size strips.
+You can serve half a bun whole or in finger strips too, alongside sticks of their favourite veggies.